benplay2/iNetLogger/README.md

 iNetLogger is a program written in Java to monitor internet connectivity.

-This program will write monitor results to a file so they can be further analyzed in the future.
+This program will write connection status to a file so they can be further analyzed in the future.

+There is a basic GUI interface that is accessed from the System notification area which can be used to:
+- Change settings (default and current session)
+- Create shortcuts on Windows (startup included)
+- Analyze results from the log

 Simply download the *.jar* file and run it on your machine.
 An icon will show up in your system's notification area.
-Settings, analysis, and more can be accessed by right-clicking on the icon.
+The basic GUIs can be accessed by right-clicking on the icon.

+This is intended to run consistently in the background and log connection status (primarily to log connection problems to ISP).